vintagetoolpatch/vintagetoolpatch.github.io/_posts/2022-05-29-stropping.md

 ***

 0.1 Micron Diamond paste (approx 250,000 grit) on a strop.
-Again, this strpo has not been charged in months.
+Again, this strop has not been charged in months.
 <br>
 ![0.1 Micron Diamond Strop](/assets/images/stropping/18-diamondstrop.png)